Zilliqa/dev-portal/zq2/docs/nodes/node.md

 #### State Storage Migration from SQLite to RocksDB

 With the introduction of the `state_sync` feature, Zilliqa 2.0 nodes now use RocksDB for state storage, replacing the older SQLite database.
 This change significantly improves performance and reliability.
 Existing nodes running on SQLite will need to migrate their state storage to RocksDB.

+- `db.state_sync` (boolean, default: `false`): Enables the state migration process from SQLite to RocksDB.
+Must be set to `true` on existing nodes to perform the migration.

 ##### Manual Migration Process